 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

 We want to know: Have you traveled from Chiang Rai to Luang Prabang?
+How about from Chiang Mai to Laos?
 Ever taken the slow boat on the Mekong River?
 Tell us about your adventure in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.